-The sub-Sahelian drought of 1983-85 precipitated a widespread famine in Sudan, which reached its peaks in Darfur where it killed more than 100,000 people and left many more destitute (De Waal, 1991).
-Afterwards, a few years of drought accompanied the turn of the century and the breakout of the internal conflict of the early 2000's exacerbated the situation.
+The sub-Sahelian drought of 1983-1985 precipitated a widespread famine in Sudan, which reached its peaks in Darfur where it killed more than 100,000 people and left many more destitute (De Waal, 1991).
+Afterwards, a few years of drought accompanied the turn of the century and the breakout of the internal conflict of the early 2000s exacerbated the situation.
 The conflict greatly hindered commercial flows between Darfur and Central Sudan, while also causing a plunge in cereal production in the former due to displacement and reduced access to farmland.
-The displacement turned many cereal producers into net consumers and rapid displacement-induced urbanization also triggered an increase in the demand for cereals (Buchanan-Smith et al., 2014; Young et al, 2005).
+The displacement turned many cereal producers into net consumers and rapid displacement-induced urbanization also triggered an increase in the demand for cereals (Buchanan-Smith et al., 2014; Young et al., 2005).
 Despite Darfur's long tradition of cross-border trade with Chad and the Central African Republic, the huge gap between increased demand and reduced supply was hard to fill due to conflict and insecurity that disrupted trade routes and raised transportation and trading costs.
 Anecdotal reports remark how trade routes opened and closed according to the changing dynamics of the conflict.
-While some trade flows changed direction as local sources became available, a few were remarkably resilient, constantly adapting to the dynamics of localized conflicts (Buchanan-Smith et al., 2014; Buchanan-Smith and Fadul, 2008).
+While some trade flows changed direction as local sources became available, a few were remarkably resilient, constantly adapting to the dynamics of localized conflicts (Buchanan-Smith & Fadul, 2008; Buchanan-Smith et al., 2014).

-Food aid was unprecedented in scale and coverage, especially in the early years of the conflict.5 It helped to offset the reduction of Darfur's cereal production and the limited commercial inflow of grain caused by the conflict.
-Contrary to the usual criticism of the disruptive impact of food aid by forcing cereal farmers and traders out of business and delaying market recovery after a crisis (e.g. Levine, 2017; Tadesse and Shively, 2009; Gelan, 2006; Barrett et al., 1999), in Darfur in-kind food aid was likely an important source of supply that facilitated the functioning of cereal markets and stabilized prices (Buchanan-Smith et al., 2014, Dorosh and Subran, 2011).
+Food aid was unprecedented in scale and coverage, especially in the early years of the conflict.
+It helped to offset the reduction of Darfur's cereal production and the limited commercial inflow of grain caused by the conflict.
+Contrary to the usual criticism of the disruptive impact of food aid by forcing cereal farmers and traders out of business and delaying market recovery after a crisis (e.g., Barrett et al., 1999; Gelan, 2006; Levine, 2017; Tadesse & Shively, 2009), in Darfur in-kind food aid was likely an important source of supply that facilitated the functioning of cereal markets and stabilized prices (Buchanan-Smith et al., 2014; Dorosh & Subran, 2011).